dinesh-jonnalagadda/Dadda-algorithm-based-8-x-8-multiplier/README.md

-Dadda Algorithm Based 8×8 Multiplier
+# Low Power 8 Bit Multiplier Design using Dadda Algorithm

 A high-speed, area-efficient hardware multiplier designed using the Dadda reduction tree, implemented and synthesized in Cadence RTL-to-GDS flow as part of a semi-custom VLSI design project.